 Vertical Slide Size Examples

 For vertical layouts like Legal (8.5 x 14 inches), Letter (8.5 x 11 inches), Tabloid (11 7 inches), and Ledger (17 11 inches), you may also check the orientations of the images or objects you add by checking their properties.
 Additionally, if you need to print the slides for offline documentation, these standard sizes are quite helpful.
 You may, however, alter the slide size to suit your needs rather than having to confirm the conventional size.
+Hope you will understand how to make a slide vertical in google slides.

 In Google Slides, you cannot set different slide sizes for specific presentations, unlike Google Docs.
 Once you’ve chosen the size for your presentation, it will apply to the entire set of slides and will not allow you to edit specific slides.
-Therefore, you can’t have some slides with a widescreen layout and others with a vertical one.
+Therefore, you can’t have some presentation slides with a widescreen layout and others with a vertical one.